uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

-## 1 My code similar to walkthrough part 1 -> waypoints are published (Simulator)
+## 1 My code related to walkthrough part 1 -> waypoints are published (Simulator)

 Main file: waypoint_updater.py, class WaypointUpdater, discussion below

 Remark 1: In my understanding, and strictly speaking, the definition of a trajectory is *a sequence of   tuples of points in time and space (poses)*, obviously with time-values increasing along the sequence.
 In the ROS-Framework provided by Udacity the term "trajectory" seems to describe a sequence of tuples consisting of points in space (poses) and velocities (twists).
 This is not exactly the same but -- without having a formal proof -- those two things seems to be pretty much equivalent.

 Remark 2: The name "final_waypoints" is somewhat misleading.
-Those waypoints are handed over to another "black-box" node, called "Waypoint Follower", I think it essentially contains a pure-pursuit controller, yielding twist-shaped commands.
+Those waypoints are first handed over to another "black-box" node, called "Waypoint Follower".
+From looking at the sources I can tell that is essentially contains a pure-pursuit controller, yielding twist-shaped commands.
+I think that this "hidden part", written in C++, contains the substantial part of the "low level controller", converting waypoints into commands to the vehicle's actuators.
 Those twist_commands are then input to the (our) "DBW Node", finally yielding throttle, brake and steering commands to the vehicle as discussed below.
 This is somewhat resembling a cascade-controller, with the PID like inner part implemented in (our) node "DBW Node".

 Remark 3: I spent *far to much time* on the issue of the car stopping near the end of the first round.
 I made many additions inside my own code in order to correctly account for modulus-effects (due to the waypoints forming a closed loop).
-Onĺy very late I discovered the trivial fact that Python lists do not apply modulus operations automatically (as opposet to numpy arrays which  seem to do just this).
+Only very late I realised the basic fact that Python lists do not apply modulus operations automatically (as opposed to numpy arrays which  seem to do just this).
 I therefore actively padded the list of "final" waypoints sent towards the vehicle with the missing values.
 Now, in the simulator, I could see the previously missing waypoints leading onwards.
-Nevertheless the vehicle stopped in the same position near the end of the first round, ignoring the onward waypoints.
+Nevertheless, the vehicle stopped in the same position near the end of the first round, ignoring the onward waypoints.
 I gave up on that - it almost seems as if the reason is inside the "black box" node "Waypoint Follower".

+LAST MINUTE ADDENDUM TO REMARK 3: I found the bug/reason for the problem!
+It was in the node "Waypoint Loader", the desired velocities in the final waypoints were deliberately decelerated in the code provided by Udacity.
+Remove this, and the car will go on forever.
+Possibly this is only a necessary condition, I can not tell as I modified the code in a number of places in order to accommodate issues related to modulus correctly.
+I do not know how many of those adaptations were strictly necessary.
+At least none of them seems to be wrong.
+Well nobody told me to focus exclusively on the nodes discussed in the walkthrough.
+This is quite literally a case of "thinking out of the box" -- therefore I Can't be angry with you guys at Udacity, but it did cost me a lot of time!

 ---
 ### 1.1 \__init__(self)